top of page

 Rules and Regulations

-2. The competition has 3 stages.
-The deadline to apply is April 14th 11:59pm US-EST. The pre-screening results will be notified by email on the evening of April 15th, 2024.
+3. Solo Category: The deadline to apply is September 1st.
+The pre-screening results will be posted on September 6th.
 Those who advance to the semifinal round will use the same recording that it was submitted for the pre-screening.
 No resubmission is necessary and there will be no extra charge for the semifinal round.
-The chosen repertoire will be the same for the Final round.
-The results from the semifinal round will be notified by email on April 17th, 2024 and the finalists will be given their scheduled time for the Final Round.
+The results from the semifinal round will be notified by email on September 10th, and the finalists will be given their scheduled time for the Final Round that will take place on September 27.
+The Winners' Concert for the solo category will be pre-recorded, and livestreamed in October.
+The pieces performed for the final round must be the same pieces that were submitted for the Pre-screening and Semifinal Round.

 4. All applicants must submit a video recording uploaded to YouTube.
 The video must contain the full repertoire.
 No editing is allowed but the pieces can be recorded in different takes.
 One or more youtube links can be submitted combining the required repertoire for each corresponding category.
 All works must be performed by memory.